dojo/typings/README.md

 ### Typings are global

 At the time of this writing (TypeScript 1.7), typings are global and absolute.
-In order to change module resolution from `dojo/...` modules.d.ts will need to be updated
+In order to change module resolution from `dojo/...` the `modules.d.ts` will need to be updated.

 ### String Literals

 The current typings are build around TypeScript 1.7.
 TypeScript 1.8 introduced string literal types and there are improvements that can be made to the typings, several of them noted as comments in the existing typings.

 ### AMD Plugin Globbing

 Currently, TypeScript does not support globbing of AMD modules.
 There is an open ticket for this type of support (see [Microsoft/TypeScript#5787](https://github.com/Microsoft/TypeScript/issues/5787)).
 Until that is done, in order to use a plugin properly, you will have to declare the ambient module in a projects `.d.ts`.
 For example to use `dojo/text` you would want to do something like this:

 ```typescript
 declare module 'dojo/text!./path/to/some.html' {